crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/phases-of-the-penetration-testing-process/README.md

 Automated OSINT is used by hackers and penetration testers to gather and analyze intelligence about a specific target from social networks, including names, online handles, jobs, friends, likes/dislikes/interactions, locations, pictures, etc. (McLaughlin, 2012).
 Recon-ng and Maltego are intelligence gathering tools designed to facilitate the process of gathering, analyzing, and organizing OSINT.

 Faircloth (2011) proposes an iterative five stage reconnaissance phase: Intelligence Gathering, Footprinting, Human Recon, Verification, and Vitality.
 Building on Faircloth (2011), follows is a table summarizing the stages of the reconnaissance phase.
-The Verification phase is implied, and the Vitality phase can be "omitted" in passive reconnaissance (the actvities of the Vitality phase
+The Verification phase is implied, and the Vitality phase can be "omitted" in passive reconnaissance (the activities of the Vitality phase spill over into active scanning and enumeration).

 **Table: Phases of Reconnaissance (Adapted from Faircloth, 2011)**